typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/structures/remove

 ### Request
+Required
 - email: The email of the user
-- structures: Used for adding the user into venues/departments/groups within your account
+- structures: The collection of structures (venues/departments/groups) you wish to remove the user from Optional
-- options: Used to enable certain options to perform
+- options:
+    - continueIfNotInStructure: If the user is not in a structure which they were requested to be removed from, the process will continue.
+If set to false, it will return an error telling you they are not in the structure.
+Default = true

 Example request to remove structures from a user by email.
 ```